laboratoire écologie et art pour une société en transition

 What we’ve done

-In 2025, the co-creative teams made several visits with artists and architects to the site during different seasons to explore it and share their intentions and wishes for the continuation of the project.
+In 2025, co-creative teams—bringing together artists, architects, and trade experts—met for an initial collaborative workshop.
+They then conducted two field visits and immersions, in different seasons, to explore the site and share their intentions and wishes for the continuation of the project.

 What we’re doing